Topics

 Train-the-Trainer Level 1: Adult Learning Theory and Teaching Techniques

-The International Transportation Learning Center’s week-long, highly engaging train the trainer course takes subject matter experts and gives them the skills to convey their vast knowledge to others in a classroom setting.
+The International Transportation Learning Center’s week-long, highly engaging train the trainer course teaches subject matter experts the skills to convey their vast knowledge to others in a classroom setting.
 Topics include: adult learning theory, teaching techniques and presentation skills.
 Participants will spend most of the week applying what they’re learning through rounds of practice teaching in a classroom, lab and field setting.
 They’ll also give and receive feedback from peers – one of the most important skills of a trainer!

 Subsequent learning opportunities include Train-the-Trainer Level 2: Creating Courseware that Works.